 NCC and its partners have identified key areas requiring protection and have prioritized conservation activities for those sections of the Appalachians.
 The Gaspé Peninsula still has enough natural cover to support animals that need to have a large home range.
 If they are to survive and benefit from a thriving genetic pool, lynx must be able to move freely throughout their home range.
 Local communities and scientists working regionally in the Appalachians have developed a plan to maintain connectivity for wildlife between this protected area, such as the Forillon National Park and the rest of the Gaspé Peninsula.

 Connectivity in this region is now becoming a reality.
-NCC has secured more than 1,400 acres (600 hectares) of habitat in the Gaspé, including key properties beside protected areas, providing the ecological connectivity required by lynx.
+NCC has secured 600 hectares (1,483 acres) of habitat in the Gaspé, including key properties beside protected areas, providing the ecological connectivity required by lynx.
 Major efforts have also begun in the core region known as “the three borders,” between Quebec, New Brunswick and Maine.
 Further south, the Appalachians bordering the U.S. are receiving greater protection, but more work remains to be done.
-If we want to keep widlife that needs large home ranges, we need to ensure their habitats are protected and connected.
+If we want to keep wildlife that needs large home ranges, we need to ensure their habitats are protected and connected.
 NCC is working on connectivity projects across Canada to conserve and restore wildlife corridors.
 This is great news for Canada lynx!

 This story was written by Hubert Pelletier and originally appeared in the Winter 2018 issue of the Nature Conservancy of Canada Magazine.
 To learn more about how you can receive the magazine, click here.